Twitter usage: Image repair

 Many studies have documented the use of social media platforms for image repair.
-Mia Moody-Ramirez and Hazel Cole (2018) explored the use of Twitter to repair the image of Yahoo Finance in January 2017, when the online publication misspelled bigger with an “n,” in a Twitter link to a story on President-elect Donald Trump's plans to enlarge America's navy.
-The tweet containing the n-word gained more than 1,000 retweets before Yahoo Finance deleted it, almost one hour after it was shared (Mezzofiore, 2017).
-Yahoo Finance published an apology shortly after, saying it was a “mistake.”
-While Yahoo Finance demonstrated mortification by apologizing for the tweet containing the N-word, much of its image repair occurred after Twitter users began to share memes addressing the incident.
+Mia Moody-Ramirez and Hazel Cole (2018) explored the use of Twitter to repair the image of Yahoo Finance in January 2017, when the online publication misspelled bigger with an "n," in a Twitter link to a story on President-elect Donald Trump's plans to enlarge America's navy.
+The tweet containing 'nigger' gained more than 1,000 retweets before Yahoo Finance deleted it, almost one hour after it was shared (Mezzofiore, 2017).
+Yahoo Finance published an apology shortly after, saying it was a "mistake."
+While Yahoo Finance demonstrated mortification by apologizing for the tweet containing 'nigger', much of its image repair occurred after Twitter users began to share memes addressing the incident.
 Light-hearted humor shared on what is known collectively as Black Twitter provided comic relief for an otherwise stressful situation.

 Study findings indicate humorous tweets offer an effective strategy to repair one's image.
 Twitter users discussed Yahoo Finance's error, used humor to handle it, then moved on.
 On the anniversary of the crisis, Twitter users continued to frame the incident as one of the all-time funniest moments on "Black Twitter."
 Social media can be a two-edged sword—creating the need to repair a tarnished image while also providing the platform to do so.
-Study findings have implications for incidents in which individuals and corporations use the N-word.
+Study findings have implications for incidents in which individuals and corporations use 'nigger'.
 Because of the mortification stance Yahoo Finance took immediately following the incident, the company managed to keep the crisis confined to the social media platform, Twitter.
 Yahoo Finance removed the tweet right away and apologized, which limited negative media coverage of the mishap.

 In reporting dissent

 On April 10, 2008, James Buck, a graduate journalism student at University of California, Berkeley, and his translator, Mohammed Maree, were arrested in Egypt for photographing a protest against the Egyptian authority's detention of protestors.
 On his way to the police station Buck used his mobile phone to send the message "Arrested" to his 48 Twitter followers.
-Those followers contacted U.C.
-Berkeley, the U.S. Embassy in Cairo, and a number of press organizations on his behalf.
+Those followers contacted UC Berkeley, the U.S. Embassy in Cairo, and a number of press organizations on his behalf.
 Buck was able to send updates about his condition to his followers while being detained.
 He was released the next day from the Mahalla jail after the college hired a lawyer for him.

-On April 7, 2009, thousands of students stormed the presidency and the parliament building in Chişinău, the capital of Moldova, accusing the government of electoral fraud.
-Information about these events was disseminated through Twitter using hashtag "#pman", from the name of the central square in Chişinău: Piaţa Marii Adunări Naţionale.
+On April 7, 2009, thousands of students stormed the presidency and the parliament building in Chișinău, the capital of Moldova, accusing the government of electoral fraud.
+Information about these events was disseminated through Twitter using hashtag "#pman", from the name of the central square in Chișinău: Piața Marii Adunări Naționale.
 Twitter was also used to mobilize the protests.